Alcidespb24/RAG/output.md

 (1) Derivation.
 The code or other means of record identification is not derived from or related to information about the individual and

-(2) The covered entity must meet the requirements of paragraphs (d)(2) through (d)(5) of this section with respect to a request for, or the use and disclosure of, protected health information.
+(2) Implementation specifications: Minimum necessary requirements.
+In order to comply with § 164.502(b) and this section, a covered entity must meet the requirements of paragraphs (d)(2) through (d)(5) of this section with respect to a request for, or the use and disclosure of, protected health information.

+(i) A covered entity must identify:

+- (A) Those persons or classes of persons, as appropriate, in its workforce who need access to protected health information to carry out their duties; and
+- (B) For each such person or class of persons, the category or categories of protected health information to which access is needed and any conditions appropriate to such access.

+(ii) A covered entity must make reasonable efforts to limit the access of such persons or classes identified in paragraph (d)(2)(i)(A) of this section to protected health information consistent with paragraph (d)(2)(i)(B) of this section.

 (3) Implementation specification: Minimum necessary disclosures of protected health information.